mfarook/flask_music_app/README.md

 Import sql table
 * Create Database named as my_music.
-* run all .sql files placed under music.sql with root user How to Run app:
+* run all .sql files placed under music.sql with root user
+* Make sure you truncate all the tables
+How to Run app:
 * Clone the repo to your local machine.
 * Install the above given packages.